 Red Pine is a large evergreen with an open, rounded crown and red bark when mature.
 This long-lived tree thrives in well-drained soils.
-Red Pine makes a good landscaping tree for larger properties.
+Red Pine makes an attractive landscaping tree for larger properties... more

 River Alder is a large shrub or small tree with a multi-stemmed, spreading habit.
-A shrub native to the boreal forests across North America, River Alder is an excellent tree for soil stabilization near rivers and creeks.
+It is an excellent tree to plant if you want to stabilize the soil near rivers and creeks.

 River Birch has beautiful, peeling, brown bark that reveals camel-colored and pink beneath.
 It is more borer resistant than white bark birches, which makes it a much longer-lived landscape tree... more